robertschank/robertschank.github.io/exercises.md

 **Settle in** - Find a quiet space.
 Let your mind settle (as much as it will).

 **Pick a thought** - Choose a statement about someone or something that's bothering you.
-Start with something petty, and point your finger outward:
+Start with something light and petty, and point your finger outward:
-* "Charlie doesn't respect me."
+* "That guy is just trying to look smart."
+* "She gave me a mean look."
 * "This meeting is pointless."

 Don't start with yourself ("I'm not good enough")—that comes later.